 SCD Type 2

-SCD2 is a dimension that stores and manages current and historical data over time in a data warehouse.
+SCD2 is another approach to handle slowly changing dimensions.
+In this case, current and historical data is stored in a data warehouse.
 The purpose of an SCD2 is to preserve the history of changes.
 If a customer changes their address, for example, or any other attribute, SCD2 allows analysts to link facts back to the customer and their attributes in the state they were at the time of the fact event.

 Here we have created 3 extra columns as below which would make it easy to consume this data in several downstream pipelines:

-- end_date - the date until the which the row was active
+- end_date - the date until the row was active

 - minFlag - if true, the oldest record for that customer_id